leportella/studies/DataScience/Exploratory_Analysis.md

 **Data exploration** is look for something you are not always sure what it is (until you find it).
 In a more strinct way, the **exploratory data analysis** (EDA) is a well-established statistical tradition that provides conceptual and computational tools for discovering patterns to foster hypothesis development and refinement (Behrens, 1997).
 The underlying assumption of the exploratory approach is that the more one knows about the data, the more effectively data can be used to develop, test and refine theory.

+It is useful for (Seltman, 2015):

+* Detection of mistakes;
+* Checking of assumptions;
+* Determining relationships among the explanatory variables;
+* Assesing the direction and rough size of relationships between explanatoru and outcome variables;
+* Preliminary selection of appropriate models of the relationship between an outcome variable and one or more explanatory variables.

 Data analysts and scientists must work interactively in a cyclical process of pattern extraction (mathematics) and pattern interpretation (science).
 Neither can function without the other.